 The King's Observatory

-RESTORATION OF AN 18TH CENTURY LANDMARK
+AN 18TH CENTURY LANDMARK

-The King's Observatory,commissioned by George 111 and completed in 1769, is located in the Old Deer Park, Richmond Surrey and has a land area of just under 7 acres.
-The King, seeking to create an impressive park for his private use, had earlier acquired and demolished existing buildings at the Hamlet of West Sheen on the extreme West of the Park.
-This was where the great Carthusian Monastery - built on the orders of Henry V in 1414 - had once commanded the landscape prior to being dismantled during the dissolution of the monasteries during the reign of Henry VIII and later finished off under Queen Elizabeth 1.
+The house has an interesting history.
+King George 111, only recently ascended to the throne, wished to create an impressive park for his private use.
+With this goal in mind, he acquired and demolished existing buildings at the Hamlet of West Sheen on the extreme West of the Park.
+These buildings stood where the great Carthusian Monastery - built on the orders of Henry V in 1414 - had once commanded the landscape prior to being dismantled during the dissolution of the monasteries during the reign of Henry VIII and later finished off under Queen Elizabeth 1.

 In keeping with his "swept" style views of the English countryside, Capability Brown made extensive use of the peculiarly English addition to the art of landscaping - the Ha-Ha. " Ha-Ha’s were described at the time as enabling “The contiguous ground of the park without the sunk fence was to be harmonized with the lawn within; and the garden in its turn was to be set free from its prim regularity, that it might assort with the wilder country without."
 The original Ha-Ha was within that part of the Old Deer Park that is now Kew Gardens.
-The King's Observatory has four recently constructed ha-ha's located on its boundaries at each point of the compass to enable the occupants to have unobstructed views over the golf course.
+The King's Observatory has four recently constructed ha-ha's located on its boundaries at each point of the compass to enable its occupants to have unobstructed views over the golf course.

-The passage of Venus across the face of the Sun was observed from the King's Observatory by the King, Queen Charlotte, the Superintendent of the Dr. Demainbray and others early in the morning of the 3rd June, 1769.
+The passage of Venus across the face of the Sun was observed from the King's Observatory by the King, Queen Charlotte, the Superintendent of the Observatory Dr. Demainbray and others early in the morning of the 3rd June, 1769.
 The sky was clear and excellent views of the transit were secured.
 Thereafter the Observatory was used regularly by the King for various purposes including the education of the royal children.
 The existing glass cabinets constructed within the two main octagonal parts of the building housed ‘some excellent mathematical instruments, a collection of subjects in natural history, well preserved, an excellent apparatus for philosophical experiments, and a collection of ores from His Majesty’s mines in the forests in Germany’ and have recently been restored.

 The King maintained a collection of clocks and watches.
 Among these was a very accurate clock made by Benjamin Vulliamy, ‘Clockmaker to the Crown’, which was used to provide a standard time to important government buildings in London.
 This task was later transferred to Greenwich Observatory but not before three obelisks had been erected in the Old Deer Park in June 1778 to assist in the exact alignment of instruments in the Observatory.
 The northern one and the western one of the southern pair are on the true north-south meridian line passing through the west room of the Observatory which housed a tracking telescope.
 The southern obelisk is due south from the east room that at the time housed its great mural quadrant.

 In 1999, the Crown Estates commissioned the well-known local landscape architect Kim Wilkie to prepare a master plan for the Grade 1 landscape linking to Kew Gardens, Syon Park and Richmond.
 The purpose of the plan was reopen the eighteenth-century Meridian Line and the reintegration of parkland with informal recreation, sport and nature conservation.
 This commission resulted in The Thames Landscape Strategy Study being published the following year.
-Amongst other measures, this recommended the progressive reduction in the number of trees within the Old Deer Park and the consequent restoration of the original historical view lines enjoyed at the time when the Old Deer Park was occupied by royalty.
-The recommendations of this Study were accepted by all stakeholders of the Old Deer Park and in time were translated by Richmond Borough Council into a mandate specifically in respect of the King’s Observatory requiring the leaseholder “to ensure that Protected Views and Vistas on the Property are maintained thereon in perpetuity” and ensured that their own Development Management Plan noted “that such parks and gardens as well as landscapes of special historic interest will be protected and enhanced and prohibits any proposals that would have an adverse effect on such settings”.
+Amongst other measures, this Study recommended the progressive reduction in the number of trees within the Old Deer Park and the consequent restoration of the original historical view lines enjoyed at the time when the Old Deer Park was occupied by royalty.
+The Study's recommendations were accepted by all stakeholders of the Old Deer Park and in time were translated by Richmond Borough Council into a mandate specifically in respect of the King’s Observatory requiring the leaseholder “to ensure that Protected Views and Vistas on the Property are maintained thereon in perpetuity” and ensured that their own Development Management Plan noted “that such parks and gardens as well as landscapes of special historic interest will be protected and enhanced and prohibits any proposals that would have an adverse effect on such settings”.

 Kew Holdings Limited has enthusiastically supported the recommendations of the Thames Landscape Strategy Study from its inception.
 In 2007, it appointed Kim Wilkie as their own landscape architect to implement these as far as is possible within the confines of the King’s Observatory.
-Its new landscaping, apart from being appropriate for this particular setting, has been specifically designed and constructed to be ecologically friendly acting as a haven for bird life and a refuge for insects and other wild life.
-The implementation of these proposals has resulted in the restoration of views of the King's Observatory to how they would have been some 250 years ago at the time it was built.
+Its new landscaping, apart from being appropriate for this particular setting, has been specifically designed to be ecologically friendly by acting as a haven for bird life and a refuge for insects and other wild life.
+It has restored the views of the King's Observatory to how they would have been 250 years ago at the time it was built.

 The Company is confident that it has added to the Nation's Heritage through its restoration of this remarkable and historic building - constructed by a King and designed by one of the Nation's then foremost architects.
 To share the beauty of the building's architecture and location with the local residents, it is now considering opening the property to the Public for specific times each year.

-RJF Brothers - December, 2017
+RJF Brothers - June, 2018